CL Parchment 770 433 1

 Analogy of a Western Leveraged Bit and Lever

-Our objective is to be able to determine how much force is being applied by the leveraged bit to the horse’s mouth parts.
-The bit is acting as a lever.
 A lever is a simple machine.
-The lever, in this case, is simplified by using the terms effort, load, and fulcrum.
+The lever, as shown, is simplified by using the terms effort, load, and fulcrum.
 Levers can be any size from extremely small, such as in a wristwatch, or as large as a crane.

 The distance between the effort force and the fulcrum is called the effort arm.